-- Brush the conveyor belt after cleaning operations.
-If not cleaned, the conveyor belt could allow stock to slip during sanding operations. - Lubricate conveyor bushings as needed, and check for wear. - Lubricate elevating leadscrew (A, Figure 10-1) as needed. - Clean sawdust from abrasive strip and brush dust from conveyor belt. - Keep slide areas clean (B, Figure 10-1). - Blow dust from motors and switches.
-Blow dust from inside of sanding drum, which may cause vibration or offset the center of balance.
-(Leave your dust collector on when cleaning dust from the drum.)

-Check all set screws for tightness on parts such as bearings, conveyor table, and couplings.
+- Lubricate conveyor bushings as needed, and check for wear. - Lubricate elevating leadscrew (A, Figure 10-1) as needed. - Clean sawdust from abrasive strip and brush dust from conveyor belt. - Keep slide areas clean (B, Figure 10-1). - Blow dust from motors and switches.
+Blow dust from inside of sanding drum, which may cause vibration or offset the center of balance. - Check all set screws for tightness on parts such as bearings, conveyor table, and couplings.

-10.2 Drum Maintenance
+10.2 Drum maintenance